Review of Selected Aspects of Low Income Energy Assistance

 - Full Report:

-GAO reviewed the 1980 Low Income Energy Assistance (LIEA) Program, and examined energy assistance payments to Aid to Families with Dependent Children (AFDC) recipients.
+GAO reviewed the 1980 Low Income Energy Assistance (LIEA) Program, with particular concentration on the Special Energy Allowance payments to Supplemental Security Income (SSI) recipients.
+GAO also examined the energy assistance payments to Aid to Families with Dependent Children (AFDC) recipients.